-It's a new year, and you're ready to take your online business to a whole new level.
+So, you’re ready to take your online business to a whole new level.
 But where to start?
-A robust email marketing database may be the missing piece to your growth puzzle in 2018.
+A robust email marketing database may be the missing piece to your growth puzzle.

 And if you’re not a part of this evolution, your online business may end up becoming extinct.